IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ### Week ending December 3rd
 This week, we approved the following contributions:
 -  Cardano Warriors in the Games and Entertainment section
--  Empowa, CryptoPeeps, and ADATAR in the NFTs section in the NFTs section
+-  Empowa, CryptoPeeps, ADATAR, and NFTJam Marketplace in the NFTs section in the NFTs section
 -  Fracada under the Resources section
 -  New Rust and Cardano Rust Ecosystem sections
 -  CBTC Bridge in the DeFi and Capital Markets section